Iron Man Vol. 3 #78

 "THE BEST DEFENSE PART 6: CONFIRMATION"

-is a lot happening this issue, and I'm thrilled how it all came
+There is a lot happening this issue, and I'm thrilled how it all came together.

 The capper is the best cover of the series thus far, and the only one that actually relates to the interior contents.
 I asked for something in the way of a patriotic pose, and Adi Granov really delivered.
 It's the only time I've really directly made a request for a cover, and I'm glad this was the issue that got it.

 The multiple elements here - the missiles, the F-16s, the transport plane — flow together nicely, as Jorge helps us follow the action.
 And where the simple scales involved made things more complicated - such as in the shot coming past the National Air & Space Museum — Marvel's editors were right there, helping massage the dialogue to clarify what's happening.